wikindx/wikindx/website/web/src/content/install/upgrade.md

 1. Download and install WIKINDX 6.0.8 or 6.1.0 according to your PHP version.
 2. Run WIKINDX and follow the database upgrade.
-3. Install the RepairKit plugin for the relevant wikindx version and run the plugin’s __Fix chars__ code.
+3. Install the RepairKit plugin for the relevant WIKINDX version and run the plugin’s __Fix chars__ code.
 4. If you do not have PHP 7.0 or greater, you cannot go further than using WIKINDX v6.0.8.
 If you have PHP 7.0 or greater, then you can now safely download